Skip to Content

 Activity Ideas:

-• Discuss the difference between a liability, and an asset (the book Rich Dad, Poor Dad is a great read for this – for both you, and your students).
+• Discuss the difference between a liability, and an asset (the book Rich Dad, Poor Dad is a great read for this – for both you and your students).

 • Go through common, everyday household and life items, and ask students to identify whether they are a liability or an asset.
 For example, is a car a liability or an asset?
 Is a savings bond a liability or an asset?
-Is an education a liability or an asset?
+Is education a liability or an asset?
 Could lead to some interesting debates.

 • Have each student list out their personal net worth (does not need to be shared – you can use this free net worth sheet (PDF)).